 My No. 1 priority as secretary of labor is to create more opportunity for people willing to work hard and take responsibility, and that’s exactly what the president had in mind.
 The president hasn’t taken his eye off the ball of long-term deficit reduction.
 But for all the talk in Washington about grand bargain on taxes and spending, isn’t it about time we had a “grand bargain” for middle-class job creation?

-Tags: #ABetterBargain, #MWraise, Amazon, community college, exports, fair pay, green energy, infrastructure, job creation, job skills, Job Training, long-term unemployed, manufacturing, middle-class families, middle-class jobs, minimum wage increase, President Obama's speech in Chattanooga
+Tags: #ABetterBargain, #MWraise, Amazon, community college, exports, fair pay, green energy, Homepage, infrastructure, job creation, job skills, Job Training, long-term unemployed, manufacturing, middle-class families, middle-class jobs, minimum wage increase, President Obama's speech in Chattanooga